Early Christian and Byzantine Art

 Professor Angelova’s main research focus is Early Christian and Byzantine art.
 Her scholarship concerns the intersection of two basic issues: continuity and change in the realm of ideas, and the role of women in ancient societies.
 By taking gender and material culture seriously she seeks to reframe the traditional male- and literary-centered way in which fundamental topics such as Roman imperial power, early Christian art, or romantic love have been defined in scholarship.

 Professor Angelova has published exhibition catalogue entries and written encyclopedia essays on various topics in Early Christian art.
 Her Gesta article on the iconography of early Byzantine empresses won the 2006 Van Courtlandt Elliott Prize from the Medieval Academy of America.
 Two recent articles deal with imperial interventions in the urban development of Constantinople.
-Her first monograph, Sacred Founders: Women, Men, and Gods in the Discourse of Imperial Founding, Rome through Early Byzantium (UC Press), will be published in September 2015.
+She is the author of Sacred Founders: Women, Men, and Gods in the Discourse of Imperial Founding, Rome through Early Byzantium (UC Press, 2015).

 Sacred Founders: Women, Men, and Gods in the Discourse of Imperial Founding, Rome through Early Byzantium (UC Press, September 2015).